jmhale/alexa-nextbus/README.md

 If you save these env vars in your Lambda config, I highly recommend that you use KMS to encrypt them, as they are both potentially sensitive pieces of information.

-This is an independently developed app and is in no way, shape or form connected to, affiliated with, or maintained by the Washington Metropolitan Area Transit Authority
+Disclaimer: This is an independently developed app and is in no way, shape or form connected to, affiliated with, or maintained by the Washington Metropolitan Area Transit Authority